splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

      - Incident policies
      - See :ref:`ii-create-configure-incident-policies`.

-   * - Route alerts to associate them with a incident policy.
+   * - Route alerts to associate them with an incident policy.
      - Alert routing
      - See :ref:`ii-configure-alert-routing`.